agerlet/QuizX/README.md

 #### Run

-    ## At the root of this repository, run the following command
+    # At the root of this repository, run the following command
     $ dotnet run --project ./api/api.csproj

+#### Build docker container

+    # At the root of this repository, run the following command
+    # [tag] should be replaced by the actual tag name e.g. 0.03
+    # Go to Docker Hub to find out the latest tag
+    $ docker build -t agerlet/xed-api:[tag]

+    # login to docker hub
+    $ docker login
+    $ docker push agerlet/xed-api:[tag]

 ### The student portal